What the FIP Code of Ethics means for padel players

 Your responsibilities as a player

 As a padel player, you represent the spirit of the game.
-The IPF Code of Ethics outlines clear expectations:
+The Code sets out clear expectations:

-- Play fair.
+• Play fair.
 Avoid anything that gives an unfair advantage, such as doping or manipulating results.
+The FIP's anti-doping programme has been delivered by the International Testing Agency since January 2025.

 Staying safe and respectful